persalteas/RNANet/README.md

 # What it does
 The script follows these steps:
 * Gets a list of 3D structures containing RNA from BGSU's non-redundant list (but keeps the redundant structures /!\\),
-* Asks Rfam for mappings of these structures onto Rfam families (~ a half of structures have a direct mapping, some more are inferred using the redundancy list)
+* Asks Rfam for mappings of these structures onto Rfam families (~50% of structures have a direct mapping, some more are inferred using the redundancy list)
 * Downloads the corresponding 3D structures (mmCIFs)
 * If desired, extracts the right chain portions that map onto an Rfam family